Your Destination Wedding - in Richmond, VA!

 Do you have dressing rooms?

-The Boathouse at Sunday Park does not provide a dressing room, although there is a private space for makeup and hair touchups, before the ceremony begins.
+The Boathouse at Sunday Park has a private room adjacent to the ladies rest room for makeup and hair touchups, before the ceremony begins.
 The Boathouse at Rocketts Landing has a waiting area for the wedding party.
 We recommend doing hair and make-up off premise and using the space at Rocketts Landing as an area to put on your wedding attire while out of view of the guests.

 What does the Staff Event Coordinator do?

 Our Staff Event Coordinators meet with the wedding couples during the planning period, and are available via phone and email to answer questions you may have about your event at the Boathouse.
 The Event Coordinator assists your officiant at the event, acts as a liaison with the vendors, and guides your attendees to the correct location.
 Due to the Staff Event Coordinators' duties, they cannot act as a wedding planner or decorator.
 All couples are welcome to hire a personal wedding planner for additional assistance preparing for, or on the day of, their wedding.
 All decorating beyond placement of items on tables should be done by a professional decorator, florist, or personal wedding planner.